 Montclair Presbyterian Church (MPC) is a Presbyterian Church in the Reformed Tradition.
-We’re proud of our history, and of our connections to the wider Presbyterian community.
+We’re proud of our history, and of our connections to the wider community of Presbyterians.

 What is the Presbyterian Church?